1jour1vin

 Wine rated (2024 guide) 16,5/20

-Very direct, aromatic nose, very pure palate - a very different style from the whites.
-Clean and relatively light, but satisfying for those who do not seek amplitude above all else.
+Very direct and aromatic nose, extremely pure on the palate – a style very different from white wines.
+Clean and relatively light, but satisfying for those who are not primarily looking for fullness.
 Long.
 2029-2040

 No notes available